The Dial Press Team

-Debbie Aroff, VP, Director of Marketing and Brand Strategy for The Dial Press and Ballantine Bantam Dell.
+Debbie Aroff, VP, Director of Marketing and Brand Strategy for The Dial Press and Ballantine Bantam Dell (she/her).
 Throughout her career, Debbie has worked across all genres: from literary and commercial fiction, to inspirational and celebrity memoirs, to self-help, narrative nonfiction and more.
 She equally enjoys helping to establish new voices, as she is spearheading campaigns to elevate platforms for bestselling authors such as Glennon Doyle and Jodi Picoult.
 Debbie is energized by the increased interest in rom coms over the past few years and is especially excited to work with authors in the Dial Delights program.
 Debbie started her career in 2003 as a Publishing Assistant at Random House and has been with the group ever since.

 Maria Braeckel is Vice President and Director of Publicity for Hogarth, Random House, The Dial Press and the Modern Library.
 In addition to guiding media and event strategy for the imprints, she has led publicity campaigns for Elizabeth Strout, George Saunders, Téa Obreht, Curtis Sittenfeld, Adam Johnson, Kelly Link, Ibram X. Kendi, Tara Westover, Brené Brown, Hanif Abdurraqib, Charles Duhigg, Kimberly Drew and Jenna Wortham, Gabrielle Hamilton, Lena Dunham, and Ed Catmull, among others.
 She has been with Random House since 2007.

-Raaga Rajagopla, Associate Publishing Manager, One World and The Dial Press.
-Raaga began her publishing career as an intern with Hachette Book Group’s Sales Analytics department, following which she worked full time at Atria Books’s Marketing and Publicity departments.
+Raaga Rajagopla, the Associate Publishing Manager at One World and The Dial Press, began her publishing career as an intern with Hachette Book Group’s Sales Analytics department, following which she worked full time at Atria Books’s Marketing and Publicity departments.
 There, she had the pleasure of working on books by Michael Arceneaux, Marc Lamont Hill, Colton Haynes, Dr. Devon Price, and Akwaeke Emezi.
 Currently, Raaga is a board member of Baldwin For the Arts.
 When she’s not reading, she can be found walking her dog or catching the sunset on the beach.